gcswales/6502-CRAB-APPLE/README.md

 ## Building

+IMPORTANT UPDATE: If using the WDC 6502, pin 1 is not connected to ground.
+It is used to indicate that an interrupt is happening (for DMA, etc).
+If using a WDC 6502 it is best to gently 'bend' pin 1 so it does not sit in the DIP contact.

 The schematic and PCB have been created using KiCAD, these files can be found in the *ELECTRONICS* folder.

 You can buy the PCB from here: <a href="https://www.pcbway.com/project/shareproject/MINIMAL_6502_SINGLE_BOARD_COMPUTER_CRAB_APPLE_I_d3186ce3.html">PCBWay</a>